Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: Introduction

-\textbf{Implications for causality research.} Irrespective of whether LLMs are truly performing causal reasoning or not, their empirically observed ability to perform certain causal tasks is strong enough to provide a useful augmentation for aspects of causal reasoning where we currently rely on humans alone.
-For example, conventional causal discovery and effect inference rely strongly on prior domain knowledge of potential causal mechanisms in a system.
+\textbf{Implications for causality research.} Irrespective of whether LLMs can perform true causal reasoning (as opposed to merely generate well-formed causal arguments that support such reasoning), their empirically observed ability to perform certain causal tasks is strong enough to provide a useful augmentation for aspects of causal reasoning where we currently rely on humans alone.
+For example, conventional causal DAG generation and causal effect inference rely strongly on prior domain knowledge of potential causal mechanisms in a system.
 Current best practice is to rely on human domain experts to provide this knowledge, yet correctly capturing domain knowledge in a formal representation suitable for analysis remains a challenge and is often a primary point of weakness for the validity of causal analyses.
 LLM capabilities now open the possibility of programmatic access to an array of (memorized or inferred) causal mechanisms, capturing general and domain-specific knowledge, and may augment human domain experts by aiding in bootstrapping, critiquing, etc. Other areas where LLMs provide significant benefit include the ability to understand and formalize causal scenarios, generate relevant formal premises based on background knowledge about the world; and ability to identify and correctly frame challenging causal constraints, validations and refutations, such as negative and positive controls, monotonicity relationships, etc. These are all tasks where previously we relied on human experts alone, and now can be partially or entirely automated with human supervision.

 That said, LLMs do have unexpected failure modes.
 In each of the tasks that we studied, LLMs achieve high average accuracies but also make simple, unpredictable mistakes on certain inputs.
 Further, their accuracy (and consequently robustness) depends substantially on the prompt used, as observed by \cite{long2023llmgraphs}.
 We provide some basic empirical tests to probe their robustness to specific prompt language and understand the relative contribution of data memorization.
-However, more research is needed to understand when LLM outputs can be trusted and increase their robustness, either through external tools or other instance of LLMs themselves.
+However, more research is needed to understand when LLM outputs can be trusted and increase their robustness, either through external tools or other instances of LLMs themselves.